panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 // 'job', 'agent'
 ```

-Fortunately, using the new `Object.entries()` method in combination with `for...of` offers a good alternative:
+Fortunately, using the new `Object.entries()` function in combination with `for...of` offers a good alternative:

 ```javascript
 const person = {